 Perfume making class in Grasse

-Whilst staying in Provence-Alpes-Côte d’Azur and exploring its charming towns I knew that visiting Grasse for an afternoon of perfume-making was something that needed to be checked off of my bucket list.
+Whilst staying in Provence-Alpes-Côte d’Azur and exploring its charming towns, I knew that visiting Grasse for an afternoon of perfume-making was something that needed to be checked off of my bucket list.

 There are a few perfumeries in Grasse offering lessons, Fragonard which is located in Grasse’s city center is a nice option as it allows you to explore Grasse before or after your lesson.
 There are a number of restaurants and boutiques in the area as well as the International Museum of Perfume which allows visitors to discover the uniqueness and history of manufacturers and large perfumery houses.
 There is also a large collection of perfumery and cosmetic labels dating back to the early nineteenth century.